 Programs, students, employers, and the general public all benefit from the external verification of quality provided through COSMA's accreditation process.
 They also benefit from the process of continuous quality improvement that is encouraged by COSMA's developmental approach to promoting excellence in sport management education.

-Mark your Calendar: The 4th Annual COSMA Conference will be held February 8-9, 2018, in Jacksonville, Florida, hosted by the University of North Florida.
-Stay tuned for abstract submission deadlines, hotel information and registration.
+Mark your Calendar: The 4th Annual COSMA Conference will be held February 8-9, 2018, in Jacksonville, FL, hosted by the University of North Florida.
+This year's theme is "Academics and Practitioners: Building Bridges, Part 2."
+Conference registration opens October 1, 2017.
+We are currently accepting proposals for all conference tracks.
+The early bird submission deadline is September 15, 2017 and all other submissions are due by November 1, 2017.

 Hiring new faculty?
 Have graduate students new to teaching?
 Access COSMA's Adjunct Training Module eight part series, free for members.
 Contact Heather Alderman for more information.